Run surveys. Get insights. Unlock growth.

 Before sending an NPS survey, make sure you know what you want to find out and who you're talking to.

-Make them know you care about their experience and respect their time!
+Make them know you care about their customer experience and respect their time!

 3. Get the timing right

-While she was talking (with a speed of a machine gun), insisting to draw up a deal for me to sign, my boss asked me an urgent question on Slack.
+While she was talking (with the speed of a machine gun), insisting on drawing up a deal for me to sign, my boss asked me an urgent question on Slack.
 It was clearly not the best time.
 The woman was persistent, so it took me a while before I managed to end the call.

 A grumpy cat